 Operation Underground Railroad

 While we are incredibly proud of our technology, we’re most proud of our community of passionate, talented individuals committed to creating significant customer impact and value.
-Our board of directors play a key role in the oversight of our culture, setting the tone at the top, and see human capital management, including diversity, equity, inclusion, and belonging (DEIB) initiatives, as critical elements to our long-term success.
+Our board of directors plays a key role in the oversight of our culture, setting the tone at the top, and sees human capital management — including diversity, equity, inclusion, and belonging (DEIB) initiatives — as critical elements to our long-term success.
 Our objective is to create the organizational conditions and culture for talented individuals to thrive.
-We aim to advance our technological innovation, business success, and stockholder value by motivating such individuals to perform to the best of their abilities and achieve our corporate objectives.
 We offer competitive pay and benefits, including paid family leave, flexible work schedules and a comprehensive health and wellness program.
 For more information, please see the Careers section on our website.

 Diversity, Equity, Inclusion and Engagement

-We strive to cultivate a high-performing and diverse workforce and to foster a culture of collaboration and learning, where all employees feel valued and enhance each other’s performance.
-We aim to continue to make positive strides on DEIB and have engaged consulting services to guide our developing and integrating a robust DEIB strategy.
-We are taking initial steps to advance our DEIB initiatives through unconscious bias training and diverse talent acquisition strategies.
-We are also increasing transparency around the demographics of our employee workforce, recognizing we still have a way to go.
+We strive to cultivate a high-performing and diverse workforce and to foster a culture of collaboration and learning where all employees feel valued and enhance each other’s performance.
+We aim to continue to make positive strides on diversity, equity, inclusion, and belonging (DEIB) and have engaged consulting services to integrate a robust DEIB strategy.

-We actively seek opportunities for regular engagement and communication by our Chief Executive Officer (CEO) and other senior executive leaders with our broader employee population.
-For example, we host periodic townhalls that provide an opportunity for our CEO and other senior leaders to be accessible to our global employees while discussing topics such as recent financial results, innovative growth initiatives, and customer success stories.
+We actively seek opportunities for regular engagement and communication by our chief executive officer (CEO) and other senior executive leaders to our broader employee population.
+For example, we host periodic town halls that provide an opportunity for our CEO and other senior leaders to be accessible to our global employees while discussing topics such as recent financial results, innovative growth initiatives, and customer success stories.

 We are committed to environmental leadership throughout our global business operations.
-We continually evaluate ways to advance environmental-friendly practices in our organization from managing our facilities to enhancing our processing and computing to optimize resource efficiency.
+We continuously evaluate ways to advance environmentally friendly practices in our organization, from managing our facilities to enhancing our processing and computing to optimize resource efficiency.